 Use OR.

-Broaden your search by using OR to link your terms.
+Broaden your search by using the boolean operator OR to link your terms.

 Example: (college OR higher education OR university) AND first-generation students AND (academic performance OR student success)

-In Spartan Search, click the red arrows next to the article's title to find the article's References (the downward-facing arrow), and articles that have cited this title (the upward-facing arrow)
+There is often a feature built into library databases that provides a linked list of references.
+In Spartan Search, click the red arrows next to the article's title to find the article's References (the downward-facing arrow), and articles that have cited this title (the upward-facing arrow).

 Academic Search Complete is a scholarly, multi-disciplinary database providing information on a wide range of subjects.
 It contains full-text access to peer-reviewed journals, magazines, monographs, reports, and conference proceedings as well as indexing and abstracts for thousands of publications.